-Leaf Size The leaf length is 6-9 inches, and the leaf width is 6.5-8 inches.
+Leaf Size—The leaf length is 6-9 inches, and the leaf width is 6.5-8 inches.
 It is slightly cupped and slightly corrugated.
 It has slightly wavy margins.
-The leaves vary from heart shaped to nearly round.
-Both the top and bottom of these leaves has a glaucous bloom.
+The leaves vary from heart-shaped to nearly round.
+Both the top and bottom of these leaves have a glaucous bloom.

-Flowers While ‘Dream Queen’ Hosta is usually grown for its foliage, it has white flowers with very pale lavender stripes in June.
+Flowers—While ‘Dream Queen’ Hosta is normally grown for its foliage, it has white flowers with very pale lavender stripes in June.
 The 2-inch-long tubular flowers appear on scapes rising 20-24 inches above the foliage.
 There are noticeable green variegated bracts.

 Dream Queen Hosta’s History

 Dream Queen Hosta started as a tissue culture sport of Great Expectations.
-It was registered in 2020 by J. van den Top.
+J. van den registered it in 2020 Top.
 He is the owner of Hostaworld Nursery in Barneveld, Netherlands.
 He has registered over 100 cultivars with the American Hosta Society (AHS).